Electives

 Creative Expression:

 Students will spend the quarter learning about different artists and art forms, touching on visual, written, and theatre arts.
-They will also be creating different art in different mediums including, but not limited to watercolors, origami, oil pastels, markers, pencils, creative writing, and readers theatre.
+They will also be creating different art in different mediums including, but not limited to watercolors, origami, oil pastels, markers, pencils, creative writing, mythology, and readers theatre.
 Additionally, they will participate in lessons that focus on social-emotional learning and study skills to help support them in the transition to middle school.
 They will also participate in a weekly study hall to assist in work completion, as well as collaborative gameplay with other classes to help support teamwork and cooperation skills.

-Creative Communications:
+Creative Communication

 Cooperative Games: